osefatul/angular/README.md

 Route guards are used to control access to a particular route in your application.
 Route guards can be used to implement security and protect certain routes from unauthorized access.
 There are four types of route guards available in Angular:

 ### CanActivate:
-This guard is used to allow or block access to a particular route based on some condition.
+This guard is used to allow or block access to a particular route based on some conditions.
 It is used to prevent unauthorized access to a particular route.

 #### Example: Create CanActive guards.
 - `ng g g login`: This will create a login guard.